ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+# [1.5.2] - 28.09.2023

+- Fixed: Issue #22 Display condition of action button for face image, people image, vehicle image
+- Fixed: Issue #89 Exception error when "Search for exactly similar characteristics (less false result)" is selected for the specific image and then click "Clear" button

 # [1.5.1] - 27.09.2023

 - Fixed: Issue #22 Display condition of action button for face image, people image, vehicle image